contributte/doctrine-odm/.docs/README.md

 ## Mapping

-Doctrine ODM needs to know where are your entities located and how are described (mapping).
+Doctrine ODM needs to know where your entities are located and how they are described (mapping).

-You gonna needed to register additional metadata provider.
-We provide these drivers bridges:
+Additional metadata provider needs to be registered.
+We provide bridges for these drivers:

 - **annotations** (`Nettrine\ODM\DI\OdmAnnotationsExtension`)
 - **xml** (`Nettrine\ODM\DI\OdmXmlExtension`)